 We retrospectively investigated 48 GTC lesions in 38 consecutive patients with GTC in the reconstructed gastric tube after esophagectomy who had undergone ESD between January 2005 and December 2019 at 8 institutions participating in the Okayama Gut Study group.
+The clinical indications of ESD for early gastric cancer were similarly applied for GTC after esophagectomy.
+ESD specimens were evaluated in 2-mm slices according to the Japanese Classification of Gastric Carcinoma with curability assessments divided into curative and non-curative resection based on the Gastric Cancer Treatment Guidelines.
 Patient characteristics, treatment results, clinical course, and treatment outcomes were analyzed.

 The median age of patients was 71.5 years (range, 57-84years), and there were 34 men and 4 women.
 The median observation period after ESD was 884 d (range, 8-4040 d).
 The median procedure time was 81 min (range, 29-334 min), the en bloc resection rate was 91.7% (44/48), and the curative resection rate was 79% (38/48).
 Complications during ESD were seen in 4% (2/48) of case, and those after ESD were seen in 10% (5/48) of case.
 The survival rate at 5 years was 59.5%.
 During the observation period after ESD, 10 patients died of other diseases.
 Although there were differences in the procedure time between institutions, a multivariate analysis showed that tumor size was the only factor associated with prolonged procedure time.

 ESD for GTC after esophagectomy was shown to be safe and effective.